Fun Kids: Broadcasting Nationwide

 In the summer of 2009, Fun Kids launched temporarily on the national Digital One multiplex from 27 June until 3 October.
 Fun Kids was removed from Virgin Media channel 926 on 1 December 2009 and also from Sky channel 0171 on 16 December 2009.

 In February 2016 it was announced that the station would start broadcasting nationwide by joining Sound Digital's national DAB digital radio multiplex.
 It launched, alongside the multiplex's other radio stations on 29 February.
+On 1 September 2023, the Radio Today website reported that Fun Kids would be leaving the national Sound Digital multiplex after seven years, and instead join a series of local multiplexes.

 Presenters

-Fun Kids has been a training ground for many young radio presenters including James Barr, Tim Dixon, James Beckingham, Frankie Vu, Matt Kot, Luke Franks, Anna Louise-Walter and Sean Thorne.
+Fun Kids has been a training ground for many young radio presenters including James Barr, Tim Dixon, James Beckingham, Frankie Vu, Matt Kot, Luke Franks, Anna Louise Claydon and Sean Thorne.

-Its current presenter line-up includes: George Butler, Dan Simpson, Bex Lindsay, Conor Knight, Robyn Richford, Emma-Louise Amanshia and Georgia Kain.
+Its current presenter line-up includes: George Butler, Dan Simpson, Bex Lindsay, Conor Knight, Emma-Louise Amanshia and Georgia Kain.

 Fun Kids Junior

 On 22 July 2019, Fun Kids launched Fun Kids Junior, its sister radio station for preschool children and parents.
 The station plays songs for preschool children to sing and dance to during the day and bedtime stories and lullabies during the evening and overnight.

 Fun Kids Junior is currently available on DAB+ Digital Radio in London, South East, Liverpool and Cheshire.
 It also broadcasts on the Fun Kids website, on the Fun Kids app and on smart speakers, for example, saying "Alexa, play Fun Kids Junior!" turns on the station.